 You can read the Data Access Committee’s Terms of Reference here.

 Once your application has been approved, you will need to sign a Data Access Agreement confirming your commitment to follow the Data Access Protocol.
+The terms and conditions of the agreement are outlined here.

 You will be able to access Growing Up in New Zealand data sets for the length of your project duration.
 If you need to extend the duration of your project, you’ll need to fill in a data access amendment form.